ARTISTS PROFILES A-Z

 Netease is the biggest platform in China for Western music.
-Here’s a link to an extensive rundown of the service and how you can make the most of it.

 It’s an extremely social platform and provides quite a few tools to engage with fans.
 Fanconnect is the best way to update your profile and make announcements on the platform.
 You can access fanconnect here or at https://music.163.com/fanconnect/mine

 You know when people have lyrics that come up on insta stories?
 That info is pulled from Musixmatch which is why it’s super important to have your lyrics up to date on here.
 Visit musixmatch.com/contribute and get those lyrics up stat!